graciemcguire/working-with-typescript/README.md

 ## Environment Setup

-- fork and clone this lab, then open in your text editor
-- install ts globally

 You should already have Node Installed on your machine, but if you don't, please do so following the [Node.js Installation Docs][].
 If you would like a more detailed walk through, please check out the following repositories: